Delaram-M/shop/README.md

-# shop
+# Shop Application
-Android shopping application
+This project is an Android shopping application for both sellers and buyers.

-## ERD Diagram
+## ER Diagram

 ![ERD diagram](shop-database-erd.png)